omer929292/Random_List/README.md

 ## Random_List

-Create a new list by randomly selecting items from an existing one.
+Create a new list by randomly selecting items from an existing list.